suhasshrinivasan/all-about-wikidata/README.md

 Simply clone the repository to get started.

-### Querying for entities in Wikidata using SPARQL
+### Retrieving QIDs of entities in Wikidata using SPARQL

 Each entity (called item) in Wikidata has a persistent, unique identifier called a QID.
 For example, QID of Cristiano Ronaldo is ```Q11571```.
 Read more about QIDs and in general about data access in Wikidata [here](https://www.wikidata.org/wiki/Wikidata:Data_access#Per-item_access_to_data).
 Data in RDF knowledge bases are queried using a query language like SPARQL.
 Explore querying Wikidata by SPARQL using the Wikidata Query Service [here](https://query.wikidata.org/).